fls-bioinformatics-core/auto_process_ngs/CONTRIBUTING.md

 relevant information as possible (for example, describing the commands or code that you ran, the expected outcome, and the actual behaviour you observed along with any error messages).

-Essentially the more chance we have of reproducing your problem, the more likely is that we will be able to solve it.
+Essentially the more chance we have of reproducing your problem, the more likely it is that we'll be able to solve it.

 ## Have you written a patch that fixes a bug?